Rishabh250/ai-blog-writer/ai_agent/README.md

 1. **Input Processing**: Takes structured metadata about the desired blog post
 2. **Research & Trends**: Automatically gathers relevant research and trend data
 3. **Prompt Engineering**: Generates tailored prompts for each blog section
-4. **AI Content Generation**: Uses Gemini LLM to create high-quality content
+4. **AI Content Generation**: Uses your preferred LLM to create high-quality content
 5. **Output Formatting**: Delivers content in both Markdown and HTML formats

 ## Example Usage

-Here's how to generate a blog post about education loans for studying in the USA:
+Here's how to generate a blog post about education loans for studying in the USA, specifying the LLM provider:

 ```python
 from src.main import run_blog_generation